docarray/docarray/docs/how_to/multimodal_training_and_serving.md

 This notebook contains two parts:

-1. **Representing**: We will use DocList to represent multi-modal data while **building and training a PyTorch model**.
+1. **Representing**: We will use DocArray to represent multi-modal data while **building and training a PyTorch model**.
-We will see how DocList can help to organize and group your modalities and tensors and make clear what methods expect as inputs and return as outputs.
+We will see how DocArray can help to organize and group your modalities and tensors and make clear what methods expect as inputs and return as outputs.
 2. **Sending**: We will take the model that we built and trained in part 1, and **serve it using FastAPI**.
-We will see how DocList narrows the gap between model development and model deployment, and how the same data models can be reused in both contexts.
+We will see how DocArray narrows the gap between model development and model deployment, and how the same data models can be reused in both contexts.
 That part will be very short, but that's the point!

 So without further ado, let's dive into it!